- Education

 If there’s one main takeaway from this conversation, it’s this – HyFlex learning is here to stay.

-This move isn’t being forced by academic technology leaders, either.
-At the University of Arizona, a survey showed 97% of faculty were willing to move away from the physical in-class clickers to technology on their phones.
+Academic technology leaders aren’t forcing this move, either.
+At the University of Arizona, a survey showed 97% of faculty were willing to move away from physical in-class clickers to technology on their phones.
 Instructors are now asking themselves, “What can we do when we physically come together versus what can be done asynchronously?”

-Skyline College also noted that technology is simply becoming more and more integrated in what they do.
-Learning opportunities should be available both in-person and virtually, and both students and faculty expect to see this in the higher education institutions.
+Skyline College also noted that technology is simply becoming more and more integrated into what they do.
+Learning opportunities should be available both in person and virtually, and students and faculty expect to see this in higher education institutions.